-The following tables summarize the Company's financial assets and liabilities measured at fair value in the accompanying consolidated balance sheets as of September 30:
+The following tables summarize the Company's financial assets and liabilities measured at fair value in the accompanying Consolidated Balance Sheets as of September 30,

-2023

-(\$ in thousands) Level 1 Lev vel 2 Level 3 Total

-Assets:

-Investment in Equity Securities \$ 326 \$ - \$ - \$ 326

-Liabilities:

-Contingent Consideration 21,181 21,181

 2022

-(\$ in thousands) Level 1 Lev vel 2 Level 3 Total
+Level 1 Level 3 Total

+(\$ in thousands)

 Assets:

 Investment in Equity Securities \$ 772 \$ - \$ - \$ 772

 Liabilities:

-Cantingant Canaidantian

-Contingent Consideration 37,402 37,402
+Contingent Consideration - - 37,402 37,402

+202 21

+Level 1 Level 2 Ι Level 3 Total

+(\$ in thousands)

+Liabilities:

+Contingent Consideration \$ - \$ - \$ 12,072 \$ 12,072

-There were no transfers between the valuation hierarchy Levels 1, 2, and 3 for the fiscal years ended September 30, 2023, and 2022.
+There were no transfers between the valuation hierarchy Levels 1, 2, and 3 for the fiscal years ended September 30, 2022, and 2021.

-We measure all equity investments that do not result in consolidation and are not accounted for under the equity method at fair value with the change in fair value included in Other expense (income), net, in the consolidated statements of operations.
+We measure all equity investments that do not result in consolidation and are not accounted for under the equity method at fair value with the change in fair value included in other expense (income), net, in the Consolidated Statements of Operations.
 The fair value of equity investments is measured using quoted prices in its active markets.
-The investment in equity securities balance is recorded in Other long-term assets in the consolidated balance sheets and consists entirely of our investment in Forza X1, Inc.
+The investment in equity securities balance is recorded in other assets in the Consolidated Balance Sheets and consists of a \$0.8 million investment in Forza X1, Inc.